by Santorini Dave • Updated: October 3, 2018

 - Parking is valet-only and $20 per night for hotel guests.
 Parking services for hotel guests and residents are kept separate.

 - Guests enter through the front doors on the ground floor, but the check-in counter is on the 23rd floor in the hotel’s famous Sky Lobby.
-Featuring a gorgeous mid-level view of the Strip through floor-to-ceiling windows, the Sky Lobby also features Mandarin Bar, the Tea Lounge, and Twist by Pierre Gagnaire.
+Featuring a gorgeous mid-level view of the Strip through floor-to-ceiling windows, the Sky Lobby also features the Sky Bar, Tea Lounge, and Twist by Pierre Gagnaire.

-- Mandarin Oriental is non-smoking and free of gaming, prompting a tranquil atmosphere where the focus is on hotel services and dining.
+- The Waldorf Astoria is non-smoking and free of gaming, prompting a tranquil atmosphere where the focus is on hotel services and dining.
 There is no nightclub and no dayclub at the pool, making it perfect for those who want to be close to the action of the Strip, but to escape to a zen retreat at the end of the day.

 - At 47 stories tall, the elevators to the hotel floors are kept separate from those used for the lobby, restaurants, and other common areas.
 Similarly, residences also have their own elevators.